LivePersonInc/developer-center/pages/documents/HistoricalData/DataUsageAuditAPI/overview.md

 ### Use Cases

-* Retrieve audit logs of chat transcripts data exposing
+* Retrieve audit logs of which chat transcripts were exposed, when, and to which user.
-* Retrieve audit logs of messaging transcripts data exposing
+* Retrieve audit logs of which messaging transcripts were exposed, when, and to which user.
-* Retrieve audit logs of chat transcript exports requests
+* Retrieve audit logs of requests to expose transcripts, when they were made, and which user made them.